 Applicants are encouraged to integrate EDI considerations in their research design and composition of their teams, as appropriate.
 Applicants are asked to describe how sound EDI considerations have been integrated in your proposal and to explain why EDI considerations would not be relevant to the project.
 At this time, EDI factors will not be included in the evaluation criteria.
-Applicants are encouraged to complete the CIHR unconscious bias training.
+Applicants are strongly encouraged to complete Women's College Hospital's Intersectionality as a Research Lens Training Module and CIHR's Unconscious Bias in Peer Review Training Video Module.